fabric8-analytics/fabric8-analytics-scaler/README.md

 `SCALE_COEF`

 Number of messages that singe worker is able to process, i.e. no need to spawn additional pods.
+Default value: `100`

 `SLEEP_INTERVAL`

 Interval, in minutes, how often to run the scaler.
+Default value: `5`

 `DRY_RUN`